camgunz/cmp/README.md

 CMP uses no internal buffers; conversions, encoding and decoding are done on the fly.

-CMP's source is < 2,000 LOC, and it allocates nothing.
+CMP's source is < 2,100 LOC, and it allocates nothing.

 CMP uses standardized types rather than declaring its own, and it depends only on `stdbool.h`, `stdint.h` and `string.h`.
 It has no link-time dependencies, not even the C Standard Library.

 CMP is written using C89 (ANSI C), aside, of course, from its use of fixed-width integer types and `bool`.
+CMP's test suite, however, requires C99.

 CMP only requires the programmer supply a read function and a write function.
 In this way, the programmer can use CMP on memory, files, sockets, etc.